What Bit Me?!? (Identifying Bug and Spider Bites)

 #8 – Spider Bites

-Allergies to spider bites are far from uncommon and may result in a number of symptoms, some of which may be life-threatening.
+An anaphylactic reaction to spider bites is far from uncommon and may result in a number of symptoms, some of which may be life-threatening.

 Of those spiders considered dangerous, hobo spiders are actually quite harmless to humans and most animals.
 Their bites are most common in summer and carry the same symptoms as most common spiders.
 The same can be said of wolf spiders and some species of tarantula.

-The brown recluse will leave a small bump that can become necrotic if untreated.
+Brown recluse bites will leave a small bump that can become necrotic if untreated.
 The necrotic ulcers can be serious enough to require skin grafts or even amputation.

-Black widows can be deadly but are actually very shy.
-Their bites are red with a white center, and the venom can cause muscle spasms, tremors, fever, and a whole host of other nasty symptoms.
+Black widow spider bites can also be deadly but these gals are actually very shy.
+The wounds they leave are red with a white center.
+Her venom can cause muscle spasms, tremors, fever, and a whole host of other nasty symptoms.

 #9 – Tick Bites